Fresh Tension in Kwara as Gunmen Strike Again, Kidnap Expatriates

 Police confirm abduction of expatriates in Kwara

 According to The Cable, the incident happened at the site in Ejidongari in the Moro Local Government Area of the state.
-It was confirmed by the commissioner of police, Adekimi Ojo, in the state on Friday, December 5.
+It was confirmed by the commissioner of police, Adekimi Ojo, on Friday, December 5.

 Ojo's statement reads in part: